When children and young people live with Barnardos carers

 If you are worried about anything at all, please tell us.
 We want to do our job well.
 We will not stop helping you if you complain.
 That is your right.

-Talk to your program manager and if that doesn't work contact your centre's senior manager or Barnardos' boss on 9218 2300.
+Talk to your case/program manager about your concerns, otherwise you can contact your Barnardos centre manager.
+If the matter is still not resolved to your satisfaction then you may contact the Chief Executive Officer (CEO) of Barnardos Australia: email@example.com.
 All complaints will be taken seriously and we will tell you the results and your rights.
 Sometimes information about you and your family is used by university researchers to help other, but we will not use your name of identify you.

 If you would like to contact us please call: